Last updated 1st July, 2018

 Suspicions About The Case Are Raised

 A young law graduate, Diana Holt had just started as an intern at a law firm and reviewed Elmore’s case.
-She felt concerned that the defence was not competent.
-No expert witnesses were called, evidence was not challenged and no real defence was put forward on Edward Lee Elmore’s behalf.
-In the original trial, Geddes Anderson his defence attorney, only started to work on the case eight days before the trial and was, at his own admission, unprepared.
+She felt concerned that the defense was not competent.
+No expert witnesses were called, evidence was not challenged and no real defense was put forward on Edward Lee Elmore’s behalf.
+In the original trial, Geddes Anderson his defense attorney only started to work on the case eight days before the trial and was, at his own admission, unprepared.

 The Suspicious Neighbour

-Dorothy Edward’s neighbour who discovered the body came under suspicion.
+Dorothy Edward’s neighbor who discovered the body came under suspicion.
 James Holloway had been at the crime scene for a long time before calling the police.
-Looking deeper into the crime reports, Diana Holt found that after initially entering the house and seeing blood, Mr Holloway had left to get another neighbour before going back into the house.
+Looking deeper into the crime reports, Diana Holt found that after initially entering the house and seeing blood, Mr Holloway had left to get another neighbor before going back into the house.

 Diana Holt claims James Holloway told her the story of what happened to Dorothy that night, including a lot of detail such as how long she took to die and what she was doing before she was attacked.
 James Holloway died in 1994 before his conversations and statements to Diana Holt could be followed up.

 By 1995, Edward Lee Elmore had been on death row for over 13 years and Diana Holt was determined to get him a new trial.
 For her first hearing as a lawyer, she was convinced Elmore was an innocent man.
 She painstakingly reviewed every piece of evidence in the case, talking to everyone involved and re-examined each testimony and procedure which had been followed.
 Her work began to provide a number of questionable areas: